Piano Settings and Tuning Guide

 ‘GrandPianoV’ vs. ‘GrandPianoV2’ vs. ‘Mono Piano’

-The difference is in the low velocity sample range: ‘V’ has an unmodelled (‘constant’) and slightly brighter sounding sample whereas ‘V2’ applies modelling also to its low velocity sample: it starts with a softer/warmer sound and increasing key pressure adds subtile brilliance (before it switches to the mid velocity sample).
+The difference is the low velocity sample: ‘V’ has an unmodelled (‘constant’) and slightly brighter sounding sample whereas ‘V2’ applies modelling also to its low velocity sample: it starts with a softer/warmer sound and increasing key pressure adds subtile brilliance (before it switches to the mid velocity sample).
 ‘V2’ also has a slighly wider dynamic low range (lower minimum level).
 Note that dispite modelling, the ‘jump’ from low to mid velocity sample sounds more abrupt compared to ‘V’.

 Summary: